 SFH has continued to monitor its compliance with all elements of the Saving Babies' Lives Care Bundle v2.
 On-going progress is reported externally quarterly to NHSE via the Midlands Maternity Clinical Network.
 Within Safety Action 6 of the Maternity Incentive Scheme, process and outcome measures regarding compliance have been validated.
 SFH are continuing to work towards compliance and are being supported through action plan, drafted by the service director and supported by the MCN and CCG.
 The NHSR year 4 was released on the 8th of August 2021.
 SFH have re-instated the divisional working group.
 Initial risk specifically around safety action 8 has been escalated regionally in regards to the timeframes for MDT training.
-It is anticipated that a revised standard will be produced by the end of October 2021.
+The reviewed standards have are now available at Trust level and the working group are working towards these.